jaimeggb/Forest-Cover-Classification/README.md

 - tensorflow: main machine learning library to create data pipeline and model
 - scikit-learn: secondary machine learning library used to create performance metrics at the end
 - seaborn and matplotlib: for plotting graphs
+- markdown: for this README.md file
+- git: for file version control

 ## Collaborators:
 None